 The screening process enables you to evaluate the cognitive traits and aptitude of a candidate that are difficult to extract from a résumé or interview alone.

-Cindy applies for a position at a new company.
-During the interview, Cindy completes a screening course on Lesson Desk.
-Her cognitive skills and aptitude align with those the recruiter is looking for.
-She is hired!
+Craig applies for a position at a new company.
+During the interview, Craig completes a screening course on Lesson Desk.
+His cognitive skills and aptitude align with those the recruiter is looking for.
+He is hired!

 Lesson Desk’s Head Office admin portal provides you with the tools required to create customised screening batteries, which consist of cognitive and aptitude tests.
 Job-seekers and candidates can register online and complete the screening process remotely.